 A visit to the Supreme Court of Canada gives one the opportunity to become better acquainted with Canada's highest court.
 Tour guides, who are all law students, will familiarize visitors with the operation of the Canadian judicial system and will explain how legal issues of public importance are dealt with by the Supreme Court of Canada.
-When the Court is in session, it is possible to sit in on the hearing of an appeal.
+When the Court is in session, it is possible to attend a hearing.

 Recommended age group: all ages